 Although you should be more careful with a temporary dental crown, there are still a few things you should avoid with your permanent crown.
 First a foremost; chewy or sticky foods and candies could damage your crown or even pull it off altogether.
 But, you’ll also want to be careful flossing around the “cap” on your tooth as well, and especially with temporary crowns.

-When you have a cavity, this could be a source of discomfort and even increase…
+Do you have stained teeth?
+If so, this could be a source of embarrassment, but…